 Dear Miss Pearl,

 Miss Pearl is one of Newnan's leading authorities on modern etiquette.
 She gladly lends her advice to everyone whether they want it or not, because, "After all, it's all about the children and setting a good example for them."
-Her videos are available on her Facebook page, and she can be reached at firstname.lastname@example.org
+Her videos are available on her Facebook page and YouTube channel.
+She can be reached at email@example.com